 I gained this vision of a tree of life with love filled fruit; a diverging river flowing down a mountain with living waters.
 And despite thinking that my Mormon orthodoxy had brought me closer to Christ, I found I was actually on a branch far from the trunk; a tributary far from the source.
 But with unity as my goal I struggled up the current toward the source… and the craziest thing happened.
 As long as I headed upstream with my eyes fixed on the unity of the source, all these other branches and tributaries started joining with my mine.
 Our beliefs merged.
 The current grew stronger as the waters combined, but they also grew purer, more blissful and loving.
 It was like backtracking through time by traversing up a branching genealogical tree.
 Turning one’s “heart to the fathers” of division; from Joseph Smith to Luther, to Pope Leo to Peter to Rehoboam to Abraham to the biblical patriarchs and back to Christ/Adam & Atman/Manu through myths of Brahma, Fu Xi and Shem.

 My articles may often do a crappy job of achieving my purpose.
 So I apologize in advance.
 But if you share similar goals, write an article for us!
 Attempt to reconcile estranged beliefs.
 Promote pluralism.
-If these ideas do not resonate with you, and you believe your way is the only true way, or other’s beliefs are full of crap.. we wish you well and certainly can’t blame you–because I saw the world that way once too.
+If these ideas do not resonate with you, and you believe your way is the only true way, or other’s beliefs are full of crap..
+I wish you well and certainly can’t blame you–because I saw the world that way once too.

-But I hope in this blog, we can show through Mormon and Christian scripture that unity is actually the goal of these traditions.
-We hope to show that hidden in Christian revelation are the keys to understanding the fundamental unity of all global religion, philosophy and people.
+But I hope in this blog, I can show through Mormon and Christian scripture that unity is actually the goal of these traditions.
+I hope to show that hidden in Christian revelation are the keys to understanding the fundamental unity of all global religion, philosophy and people.
 That most theological controversies begin and end in paradox; and in the end people believe what they choose to believe, based on their goals of unity or division, control or acceptance–love or pride.